The conference

 On the topic

-Vehicle-to-Grid (V2G), Vehicle-to-Home (V2H), bidirectional charging, the car as electricity storage for grid stabilization (control energy), new grid services, CHAdeMO plug
+Vehicle-to-Grid (V2G), Vehicle-to-Home (V2H), bidirectional charging, the car as a mobile energy storage unit, grid stabilization, ancillary services, new grid services, ISO 15118

 FAQs | 10 questions to the organisers